embunazzahra/Budgeting-Calculator-for-Ederly/README.md

 ## License

-WiseBudget is licensed under the MIT License.
+WiseWallet is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.